 Lorraine’s oil paintings, mixed media works and drawings explore human psychology by accessing her own emotions and subconscious through therapeutic practice.
 Most often her approach is through working ‘automatically’, directly onto canvas or paper.
 In 2016 she completed a body of work through the process of Person Centred Psycho-Spiritual Counselling.
 The difference in visual language between this – relating to the ‘higher self’ and the shadow bowels of the sub-conscious, currently being explored through Art Psychotherapy – is marked – and the differences in visual language which emerge are part of her enquiry.
 The final outcome as well as the process of the paintings document the psychological process, including visual and written journal work.

-During the evening’s presentation to Glastonbury Positive Living Group, Lorraine will talk through the processes of her work and she will bring along a range of paintings to support her presentation.
+During the evening’s presentation, Lorraine will talk through the processes of her work and she will bring along a range of paintings to support her this.

 Lorraine will also lead a short creative activity as a small example of what to expect at her workshops at The Sweet Track Centre, Glastonbury this May, June and October.